 Another option is invisible braces such as Invisalign.
 These removable clear aligners fit over your teeth like a mouthguard and are very hard to notice.
 They are an inconspicuous and convenient option for teens and adults who don't want their braces to be obvious to others.

-If your dentist has recommended treatment with braces, you can read our complete guide to braces to get lots more information about the different options, and to find out what it’s like wearing them.
+If your dentist has recommended treatment with braces, you can read our articles about child braces and adult braces to get lots more information about the different options, and to find out what it's like wearing them.

 Fillings, crowns, and veneers